oracle-livelabs/database/kubernetes-for-oracledbas/access-cluster/access-cluster.md

 </copy>
 ```

-If an error is returned, ensure the K8s cluster is up and running and that the `kubeconfig` file was properly generated in *Task 1*.
+`kubectl get all -A` will prompt the *kube-apiserver* to query the *etcd* database which will return all the resources, across all *namespaces* (`-A`), in the Kubernetes cluster.

 ![kubectl get all -A](images/kubectl_get_all.png "kubectl get all -A")

-The above command will prompt the **kube-apiserver** to query the **etcd** database which will return all the resources in the K8s cluster.
+If an error is returned, ensure the Kubernetes cluster is up and running and that the *kubeconfig* file was properly generated in *Task 1*.

 ### etcd

-`etcd` is a a B+tree key-value store that contains all the Kubernetes cluster information in JSON format.
+*etcd* is a a B+tree key-value store that contains all the Kubernetes cluster information in JSON format.
 It is the equivalent of the Oracle Database's Data Dictionary and should be regularly backed-up.
-When considering High-Availability, distributing `etcd` across many nodes is of key importance.
+When considering High-Availability, distributing *etcd* across many nodes is of key importance.

 ![kubectl architecture](images/kubectl_arch.png "kubectl architecture")

 ## Task 3: Change the default Namespace Context

-With kubeconfig files, you can organize your clusters, users, and **namespaces**.
-You can also define **contexts** to quickly and easily switch between clusters and **namespaces**.
+With kubeconfig files, you can organize your clusters, users, and *namespaces*.
+You can also define *contexts* to quickly and easily switch between clusters and *namespaces*.
 This is the equivalent of having multiple connection strings in your `tnsnames.ora` file allowing you to connect to different databases.

 ### namespaces

-In an Oracle Database, schema's provide a mechanism for isolating database objects within the same database.
-Namespaces in Kubernetes are similar to schemas, they provide a means for isolating groups of resources within a single cluster.
-Resources in a namespace, just like objects in a schema, need to be unique within a namespace, but not across namespaces.
+In an Oracle Database, schema's provide a mechanism for isolating database objects within the same database.  *Namespaces* in Kubernetes are similar to schemas, they provide a means for isolating groups of resources within a single cluster.
+Resources in a *namespace*, just like objects in a schema, need to be unique within a *namespace*, but not across *namespaces*.

 1. Take a look at your context, in Cloud Shell: